-Pete Holohan is the son of a World War II father who won a purple heart and bronze star.
+Pete is the son of a man who served in World War II and won a purple heart and bronze star.
 Pete played football at Notre Dame and for 12 years as a tight end in the NFL.
 In this episode of MoMotion, I talk with my cousin Pete about being recruited by Jim Boeheim, what it felt like to play in big bowl games, and life in the NFL where he played behind the great Kellen Winslow.
 Pete reveals the truth behind the concussions, cortisone injections, as how much grit it took to achieve excellence.
 He also discusses how his athletic experiences have helped him transition into his career post-football.

 The powerful impact of a father who understood the vital role of discipline: